meyda/meyda/docs/audio-features.md

 ### ZCR
 `zcr`

-The number of times that the signal crosses the zero value in the buffer.
-Corresponds to ZCR in jAudio.
+* _Description_: The number of times that the signal crosses the zero value in the buffer.
+* _What Is It Used For_: Helps differentiating between percussive and pitched sounds.
+Percussive sounds will have a random ZCR across buffers, where pitched sounds will return a more constant value.
+* _Range_: 0 - half of the sampling rate.
+In Meyda the default sampling rate is 44100Hz and therefore ZCR's range is 0 - 22050.

 ## Spectral Features

 ### AmplitudeSpectrum
 `amplitudeSpectrum`

-Frequency domain amplitude spectrum, a transformation from the complex FFT.
+* _Description_: This is also known as the magnitude spectrum.
+After calculating the Short Time Fourier Transform (STFT), we are left with the signal represented in the frequency domain.
+The output is an array, where each index is a frequency bin (i.e. containing information about a range of frequencies) containing a complex value (real and imaginary).
+The amplitude spectrum takes this FT and returns the amplitude of each index, therefore representing the distribution of frequencies in the signal along with their strength.
+* _What Is It Used For_: Very useful for any sort of audio analysis.
+In fact, many of the features extracted in Meyda are based on this :).
+* _Range_: An array half the size of the FFT (`fftSize` parameter), containing information about frequencies 0 - half of the sampling rate.
+In Meyda the default sampling rate is 44100Hz.

 ### Power Spectrum
 `powerSpectrum`

-Frequency domain power spectrum, a transformation from the complex FFT.
+* _Description_: This is the `amplitudeSpectrum` squared.
+* _What Is It Used For_: This emphasizes differences between frequency bins compared to the amplitude spectrum.
+* _Range_: An array half the size of the FFT (`fftSize` parameter), containing information about frequencies 0 - half of the sampling rate.
+In Meyda the default sampling rate is 44100Hz.

 ### Spectral Centroid
 `spectralCentroid`

-An indicator of the brightness of a given spectrum, represents the spectral centre of gravity.
+* _Description_: An indicator of the "brightness" of a given sound, represents the spectral centre of gravity.
+If you were to take the spectrum, make a wooden block out of it and try to balance it on your finger (across the X axis), the spectral centroid would be the frequency that your finger "touches" when it successfully balances.
+* _What Is It Used For_: As mentioned, it's quantifying the "brightness" of a sound.
+This can be used for example to classify a bass guitar (low spectral centroid) from a trumpet (high spectral centroid).
+* _Range_: 0 - half of the FFT size (`fftSize` parameter).

 ### Spectral Flatness
 `spectralFlatness`

-The flatness of the spectrum as represented by the ratio between the geometric and arithmetic means.
-It is an indicator of the ‘noisiness’ of a sound.
+* _Description_: The flatness of the spectrum as represented by the ratio between the geometric and arithmetic means.
+* _What Is It Used For_: Determining how noisy a signal is.
+For example a pure sine wave will have a flatness that approaches `0.0`, and white noise will have a flatness that approaches `1.0`.
+* _Range_: `0.0 - 1.0` where `0.0` is not flat and `1.0` is very flat.

 ### Spectral Flux
 `spectralFlux`